 According to Charlotte-Mecklenburg School Policy, extreme styles in clothing and grooming may be detrimental to the maintenance of discipline and morale in school.
 The principal and his/her staff are responsible for determining and enforcing regulations governing proper dress and grooming of students.
 Please adhere to the following guidelines:

 - The safest shoes are those which "hug" the whole foot.
 You can never go wrong with tennis shoes.
-High platforms are not appropriate for school activities and are a safety hazard.
+High platforms, flip flops and slides are not appropriate for school activities and are a safety hazard.

 - Tee shirt logos must be appropriate for elementary school.
 This means no tobacco or alcohol advertising, no drug or sexual messages, direct or implied, and no profanity of any sort including the word often used for one's bottom.